Creative Industries Council

 Fax: +44(0)207 420 5300

-Innovate UK is the new name for the Technology Strategy Board.
+Innovate UK is the name for the former Technology Strategy Board.
 As the UK's innovation agency, its aim is simple – to accelerate economic growth by stimulating and supporting business-led innovation.

 As part of its strategy for the creative industries, Innovate UK expects to invest up to £30m between 2013 and 2016 to support the development of new products and services to enable the distribution of content across different platforms and devices.
 The organisation has identified opportunties for innovation as a result of trends such as ongoing digitisation, audience fragmentation, changing users' behaviour, disintermediation and convergence.